 I have a good friend in town I stay with when guests want to have the place to themselves.
 It can, on most accounts, be arranged to have the apartment to yourself if you like.
 I have often stayed on the loft while having guests and it is very cosy to see them over coffee in the mornings, but otherwise I am often busy and stay out on the loft so that you will have the place to yourselves.

 I live in Svaneke, which is one of the prettiest towns on the island of Bornholm.
 I live just up from the town square, where you will find a little local bar, a brewery/restaurant, a general store and a grocery store all are open year round.
 (There are many other specialty shops open which open only for the the summer season, jewellery shops and other hand-crafted goods, an ice cream parlour, and down a bit further, there is even a gourmet pizzeria (called BARSØ'S and my shop, called Art Box Bornholm.)
-Take a look at the guide book, I have listed all these places there and included photos of some of them too.
+Take a (email hidden) book, I have listed all these places there and included photos of some of them too.

 There is a market day on the square every Saturday from 9-13 and on Wednesday in the summer.
 It is the best known and most visited market-day on the island.
 Everything the vendors sell, has to have been grown or made by them, the sellers.
 There are quality products with charm and pride put into them.
 There is music and horse carriage rides, and coffee and snacks to be bought too.
 I recommend our Svaneke Markets days to every visitor to the island!
 (I have included a photo of our market day in the album.)